stephen6410/Data-Science-Small-Projects/README.md

-# Data-Science-Portfolio
+# Data-Science-Small-Projects

 These projects were created either on my own or with guided help from CodeCademy, Kaggle, and other resources.
-I plan to use SQL, Tableau, and Python with Pandas, MatPlotLib, and Seaborn.

 ---
-**CodeCademy "Data Scientist Career Path" Minor Projects**
+**CodeCademy "Data Scientist Career Path"**
     _hurricane analysis_: ...
     _jeopardy_: ...
     _frida_: ...
     _coded correspondence_: ...
     _reggie linear regression_: ...

----
-**CodeCademy "Data Scientist Career Path" Major Projects**
-    _Biodiversity in National Parks_: ...

 ---
 **Personal Projects**